aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ],
 ```

 > Note that both cache connections use the same cache server settings.
-We could if we needed for scalability add a different `REDIS_HOST_2` env setting to use a completely separate redis server.
+We could if we needed for scalability add a different `REDIS_HOST_2` env setting to use a completely separate redis server in production.

-In config/cache.php add a redis2 store that uses the new cache2 connection
+Next in config/cache.php add a `redis2` store that uses the new `cache2` connection.

+Both the original and new redis stores are shown below:

 ```php
     'stores' => [
         'redis' => [
                 'driver' => 'redis', //the actual cache driver for the 'redis' store 'connection' => 'cache',//the redis connection setting as specified in the config/database.php file